Carolyn Ainslie, vice president for finance and treasurer

 DIRECT CHARGING ADMINISTRATIVE OR CLERICAL SALARIES AND OTHER DEPARTMENTAL EXPENSES

-The direct charging of administrative or clerical salaries may be appropriate where the nature of the work performed under a particular project requires an extensive amount of administrative or clerical support which is significantly greater than the routine level of such services provided by the academic department.
+The direct charging of administrative or clerical salaries may be appropriate where the nature of the work performed under a particular award requires an extensive amount of administrative or clerical support which is significantly greater than the routine level of such services provided by the academic department.

 On July 13, 1994, OMB issued an interpretation of Circular A-21, Section F.6.b that states: